 - take at least nine hours of their minor "core" requirements at UNC–Chapel Hill

 - earn a minimum cumulative GPA of 2.000 in the minor core requirements.
 Some programs may require higher standards for minor or specific courses.

 For more information, please consult the degree requirements section of the catalog.

-The undergraduate minor in information systems requires 15 credits of approved courses, in which students receive grades of C or better.
+The undergraduate minor in information systems requires 15 credits of approved courses.

 |INLS 201||Foundations of Information Science||3|

 |INLS 161||Tools for Information Literacy||3|

 |INLS 382||Information Systems Analysis and Design||3|

 |Retrieval and Organizing Systems|